-Financial sustainability continues to be a challenge with increasing community demand for services and new infrastructure, changing demographics and rising costs associated with maintenance and renewal of ageing infrastructure.
+With Model 1 as the preferred scenario, financial sustainability will continue to be a challenge, with ever increasing community demand for services and new infrastructure, increasing population and rising costs associated with maintenance and renewal of ageing infrastructure.

-Savings will continue to be pursued in operating expenditure (i.e. service levels) in order to maximise the funding available for asset renewal and to ensure the General Fund reaches a healthy operating position.
+Savings will constantly be pursued in operating expenditure, along with regular reviews of service levels, in order to maximise the funding available for asset renewal and to ensure the General Fund reaches the healthiest operating position possible.